Bully Merle

 The patches are often darker than the dog’s primary coat color and may seem marbled or swirled.
 A genetic mutation in some American Bully dogs causes the merle coat pattern.
 It is important to note that not all American Bully breeders and organizations acknowledge the merle coat pattern, and some consider it a disqualifying trait.

-What Causes a Merle Coat in an American Bully?
+Understanding the Merle Coat in an American Bully

-What Eye Color Do American Bully Merles Usually Have?
+What Eye Color Do Merle Bullies Usually Have?

 American Merle Bullies may have two distinct colors in their eyes (heterochromia), or one or both eyes may be blue or partly blue.
 This is due to the merle gene’s influence on eye pigment production.
 Heterochromia is a genetic trait induced by various reasons, one of which is the existence of the merle gene.
 Not all Bully Merles with the merle gene will exhibit heterochromia or blue eyes, as this is a hereditary feature that varies from breed to breed.
 Some Bully Merles may have brown, amber, green, or hazel eyes or a mix of these colors.

-What are Some of the Health Issues American Merle Bullies Can Have?
+What are Some of the Health Issues Merle Bullies Can Have?

 Specific health concerns may be more common in American Merle Bullies due to how the gene affects pigment production.
 These health concerns may include the following: